sursh/my-blog-2012-2015/source/_posts/2013-03-25-on-rakefiles-and-rabbit-holes.markdown

   }
 ```

-This can be duct-taped together by sending `3` (QUIT) instead of `9` to Guard, but we're asking the Guard team if this is a known issue.
+This can be duct-taped together by sending `3` (QUIT) instead of `9` (KILL) to Guard, but we're asking the Guard team if this is a known issue.
 But it gets better!

 ## Curiouser and curiouser